 Advantages of GMAW welding

 - Versatile and portable: The GMAW process can weld a wide range of materials like steel, aluminum, and stainless steel.
-It can work in all positions — flat, horizontal, vertical, and overhead.
-GMAW equipment is also lightweight, portable, and suitable for field work.
+It can work in all positions, including flat, horizontal, vertical, and overhead.

 Challenges and limitations of GMAW welding